Information for patients

 If you require a ‘Fit note’ for work, please let a member of staff know before you are discharged from hospital.

-What should I look for when I go home?
+What should I look out for when I go home?

 When you go home, if you notice any of the following:

-you must contact the specialist colorectal Nurse or seek medical help immediately.
+You must contact the specialist colorectal Nurse or seek medical help immediately.
+Refer to Contacts Section at the end of the leaflet.

 How can I help myself?